-According to the theory of physical influx, among many others, there is an inflow between cause and effect; in other words, there is intersubstantial causation among finite (i.e., non-divine) substances.
-So, for instance, when Andres Segovia appears to strum his guitar, he really is the cause of the vibration of the strings.
-In this case, motion is a mode or state of the body of Segovia and is transferred or communicated to the body of his guitar.
+According to the theory of physical influx, there is an inflow between cause and effect; in other words, there is intersubstantial causation among finite (i.e., non-divine) substances.
+So, for instance, when Jimi Hendrix appears to strum his guitar, he really is the cause of the vibration of the strings.
+In this case, motion is a mode or state of the body of Hendrix and is transferred or communicated to the body of his guitar.
 Interestingly, the term ‘physical’ notwithstanding, the theory of physical influx is not limited to material finite substances.
 For physical influx sometimes is invoked to explain the causal interaction among immaterial finite substances (e.g., minds) and material finite substances (e.g., bodies).
 Accordingly, it is more accurate to take the term ‘physical’ to mean natural rather than material.
-Francisco Suarez, Thomas Hobbes, Pierre Gassendi, and Robert Boyle, among others, subscribed to the theory of physical influx.
+Francisco Suarez, Thomas Hobbes, Pierre Gassendi, and Robert Boyle, among others, subscribed to some variety of physical influx.

 Occasionalism denies causation not only among finite substances, and so rules out any inflow between cause and effect, but also within finite substances.
 In other words, regarding finite substances, there is neither intersubstantial nor intrasubstantial causation.
-Taken individually or jointly, finite substances have literally no causal efficacy.
-When the strings of Segovia's guitar vibrate, Segovia is not the real cause of the vibration.
+Taken individually or jointly, finite substances have no genuine causal efficacy.
+When the strings of Hendrix’s guitar vibrate, Hendrix is not the real cause of the vibration.
 Nor are his fingers, wrist, and arm real causes.
 Is the vibration then uncaused for the occasionalist?
 No, for there is God.
-God, thought by many of Leibniz's contemporaries to be the only infinite (i.e., divine) substance, is considered to be the only real cause.
-God causes the strings on Segovia's guitar to vibrate on the occasion of Segovia's volition—itself caused by God—to strum the strings on his guitar.
+God, thought by many of Leibniz’s contemporaries to be the only infinite substance, is considered to be the only real cause.
+God causes the strings on Hendrix’s guitar to vibrate on the occasion of Hendrix’s volition—itself caused by God—to strum the strings on his guitar.
 Al-Ghazali, Nicolas Malebranche, and Louis La Forge, among others, were occasionalists.

-Like occasionalism, the theory of pre-established harmony holds that there is no intersubstantial causation among finite substances.
-And like occasionalism, when the strings of Segovia's guitar vibrate, Segovia is not the real cause of the vibration.
+Like occasionalism, the theory of parallelism holds that there is no intersubstantial causation among finite substances.
+And like occasionalism, when the strings of Hendrix’s guitar vibrate, Hendrix is not the real cause of the vibration.
 Nor, again, are his fingers, wrist, or arm real causes.
 Nevertheless, it is not God who is the total real cause of this vibration.
-According to pre-established harmony, finite substances can be real causes.
+According to parallelism, finite substances can be real causes.
 Rather the strings themselves are causing themselves to vibrate.
-Due to the special harmony between mind and body and not because of any direct causal relation, when Segovia is in a state of willing his fingers to strum the strings on his guitar, the strings are in a physical state that would result in their vibration.
+Due to the special harmony between mind and body and not because of any direct causal relation, when Hendrix is in a state of willing his fingers to strum the strings on his guitar, the strings are in a physical state that would result in their vibration.

 - no change in the states of a created substance is due to another created substance (i.e., there is no intersubstantial causation);

-- all (non-initial, natural) change in the states of a created substance is due to that substance itself (i.e., there is intrasubstantial causation);
+- all (non-initial, natural) change in the states of a created substance is due (at least in part) to that substance itself (i.e., there is intrasubstantial causation);

-- each created substance has a “blueprint” (i.e., a complete concept or law of the series) that "lists" or includes all of its states; and
+- each created substance has a “blueprint” (i.e., a complete concept or law of the series) that “lists” or includes all of its states,

-- each “blueprint” conforms with the blueprints of all other created substances (i.e., each of a created substance's natural states cohere with all the natural states of every other created substance).
+- each “blueprint” conforms with the blueprints of all other created substances (i.e., each of a created substance’s natural states cohere with all the natural states of every other created substance); and,

 Each of these souls expresses in its own manner what occurs outside itself, and it cannot do so through any influence of other particular beings (or, to put it a better way, it has to draw up [devant] this expression from the depths of its own nature); and so necessarily each soul must have received this nature—this inner source of the expression of what lies without—from a universal cause [cause universelle], upon which all of these beings depend and which brings it about that each of them perfectly agrees with and corresponds to the others.
 (New Essays A vi, 6, 440)

+As to be expected, there is some controversy regarding the interpretation of these tenets; for instance, tenet 2 is sometimes extended to also include non-initial states (see Whipple, 206).
 There is another important aspect of the pre-established harmony.
-A substance's expressions arising “from the depths of its own nature” are also called perceptions.
+A substance’s expressions arising “from the depths of its own nature” are also called perceptions by Leibniz.
 Perception is “[t]he passing state which involves and represents a multitude in a unity” (Monadology §14 GP vi, 608/AG 214).
-In part, the pre-established harmony consists in the isomorphic mapping of perceptions and bodily motions.
+The pre-established harmony consists in the isomorphic mapping of perceptions and bodily motions.
 Whenever a substance has a perception x there will be a corresponding bodily state y expressing that perception x.
 So when I perceive myself as putting a log in the fire “[my] animal spirits and [my] blood [take] on, at exactly the right moment, the motions required to correspond to the passions and the perceptions of [my] soul” (New System GP iv, 484/L 458).

-Note, however, that the four main tenets of Leibniz's pre-established harmony leave room for God's supernatural causal activity even in the actions of finite substances.
-In other words, pre-established harmony, in Leibniz's hands at least, is a form of concurrentism.
-More of this will be addressed in the section on divine causation, but for now suffice it to say that God's causal role in the actions of finite substances at the very minimum is to pre-establish the concomitance or conjunction between “causes” and “effects,” without which God's aim of producing universal and maximum harmony (Monadology §46) would be frustrated.
+Note, however, that the five main tenets of Leibniz’s pre-established harmony leave room for God’s supernatural causal activity even in the actions of finite substances.
+In other words, pre-established harmony, in Leibniz’s hands at least, is a form of concurrentism.
+More of this will be addressed in the section on divine causation, but for now it is enough to say that God’s causal role in the actions of finite substances at the very minimum is to pre-establish the concomitance or conjunction between “causes” and “effects,” without which God’s aim of producing universal and maximum harmony (Monadology §§85ff) would be frustrated.

 Why is Leibniz drawn to the rather bizarre-sounding pre-established harmony?
 In other words, why does he reject the more terrene physical influx and the more celestial occasionalism?

-It is fairly clear here that Leibniz takes ‘influx’ to refer to the transference of accidents (tropes or property-instances), as when a guitarist's fingers give an instance of motion to a struck guitar string.
+It is fairly clear here that Leibniz takes ‘influx’ to refer to the transference of accidents—today we call them tropes or property-instances—as when a guitarist’s fingers give an instance of motion to a struck guitar string.
 Leibniz holds that it cannot be comprehended how one finite substance could act on another finite substance.
 For such intersubstantial causation entails the transference or migration of an accident from one substance to another, where a trope passes from one thing to another, which then instantiates it.
-Such transference is inexplicable; an accident passing (or a trope transferring) from one subject to another is impossible (New Essays A vi, 6, 224).
+Such transference is inexplicable; an accident passing (i.e., trope transferring) from one subject to another is impossible (New Essays A vi, 6, 224).
 Leibniz writes in the Discourse on Metaphysics:

 And he writes almost three decades later: “Monads have no windows, through which anything could come in or go out.
 And accidents cannot detach themselves and stroll about outside of substances, as the Scholastics’ sensible species used to; so neither substance nor accident can come into a monad from outside” (Monadology §7 GP vi, 608/WF 268).

-Leibniz also argues in this way: If the mind (one finite substance) were to act on the body (another finite substance) thereby causing bodily motion, there would be an increase in motion in that region of the world after the mind's action on the body not compensated for by a decrease in motion in another region.
+Leibniz also argues in this way: If the mind (one finite substance) were to act on the body (another finite substance) thereby causing bodily motion, there would be an increase in motion in that region of the world after the mind’s action on the body not compensated for by a decrease in motion in another region.
 This is an obvious violation of the law of the conservation of motion.
 Therefore, there is no physical influx.
-Leibniz writes:
+The Monadology includes the following passage:

 Descartes recognized that souls cannot impart a force to bodies because there is always the same quantity of force in matter [i.e., the material world].
 However, he thought that the soul could change the direction of [force in] bodies.
 But that is because the law of nature, which also affirms the conservation of the same total direction in matter, was not known at that time.
 If he had known it, he would have hit upon my system of pre-established harmony.
 (Monadology §80 GP vi, 620f/AG 223)

-It appears that part of what bothers Leibniz about physical influx is that in acting, the cause is drained.
+Part of what troubles Leibniz about the doctrine of physical influx is that in acting, the cause is drained.
 According to Leibniz, real causation entails that the cause not lose any of its efficacy after exercising its causal power.
-Leibniz depicts the production of our thoughts, for instance, as involving emanative causation: “it is very evident that created substances depend upon God, who preserves them and who even produces them continually by a kind of emanation, just as we produce our thoughts” (Discourse on Metaphysics §14 GP iv, 439/AG 46). “[S]ubstances are to be understood as enjoying a lawful primitive force of action whereby accidents emanate from the substance, from within” (Cover & O'Leary-Hawthorne, 181).
+Leibniz depicts the production of our thoughts, for instance, as involving emanative causation: “it is very evident that created substances depend upon God, who preserves them and who even produces them continually by a kind of emanation, just as we produce our thoughts” (Discourse on Metaphysics §14 GP iv, 439/AG 46).
+Other commentators have put it this way: “[S]ubstances are to be understood as enjoying a lawful primitive force of action whereby accidents emanate from the substance, from within” (Cover & O’Leary-Hawthorne, 181).

 Consider another expression of Leibniz’s anti-influx position: